sunnysideup/silverstripe-easy-coding-standards/README.md

 # available settings

-Your code lives in `app/src`  you can set an alternative dir like this:
+If your code does not live in `app/src` you can set an alternative dir like this:

 ## lint
 `dir=myproject vendor/bin/php-lint`